Find more money without more work

 16. Sell your photos online

-If you’re even a mild photo hobbyist, sell your iPhone or Android photos online to Shutterstock, Photoshelter, Fotolia, DreamsTime and/or iStock.
+If you’re even a modest photo hobbyist, sell your iPhone or Android photos online to Shutterstock, Photoshelter, Fotolia, DreamsTime and/or iStock.

 17. Use the Saver’s Credit